Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ```
 ![10](https://github.com/Md-Khid/Multiple-Linear-Regression/assets/160820522/237d246a-405f-4555-8d5d-3dcf66497e82)

-Based on the density plots, it is clear that the credit card bank tends to offer higher credit limits to customers who are 1.
-Male, 2.
-Married, and 3.
-Have a postgraduate education.
+Based on the density plots, they offer insights into how credit limits are distributed among different groups of customers, which can inform the bank's customer preferences.

+- **Education:** Customers with tertiary education tend to have similar credit limits, suggesting that the bank may prefer to offer similar credit options to individuals with higher education levels.

+- **Gender:** While both males and females exhibit similar credit limit distribution patterns, females tend to have slightly lower credit limits.

+- **Marital Status:** The density plot for marital status reveals that singles have a higher peak density at lower credit limits compared to married individuals.
+This suggests that single individuals tend to have lower credit limits.

 #### Boxplot